raspberrypilearning/fl-programming-robotics/week-1/fl-progrobot-w1-step07.md

 If the motors aren't moving at all, try the following :

-+ Check that the wires from the motor controller are connected to the four GPIO pins and GND as set out in the previous article
-+ Check the wires between the motors and the motor controller are secure and connected properly
++ Check that the wiring of the components is correct from the previous articles and all connections are secure
 + If the battery pack has a switch, make sure it is on
 + Most motor controllers have a red LED to show it is powered on.
-If it is not lit up, you may need new batteries or your battery pack may need to be filled completely for it to work (e.g. if it has space for 8 batteries, then insert 8 batteries)
+If it is not lit up, you may need new batteries or your battery pack may need to be filled completely with batteries for it to work

 ### Challenge: experimenting with direction and speed